 Here, you will find a reliable self-care approach for hip flexors.
 For good reasons, this is one of the classic stretches for hip flexors.
 First, it gives you lots of control.
 Second, it allows you to be very specific.
 At times, this is too intense and creates some sharp pain across the top of your hip.
 In that case, look at some of the stretching and yoga tips in this other post.

 This stretch helps with chronic tightness in all of those muscles.

 Some people use a pillow under the knee that touches the floor because they find this hurts the knee.
-It isn’t the pressure.
+However, it isn’t the pressure.
 I know you don’t believe that.
 It’s the trigger point in the rectus femoris muscle.
-You can use the pillow if you like.
+But, you can use the pillow if you like.
 If you’d like some relief, rub a little ice or IcyHot on the middle of your thigh, just below the fold of the hip.
-You probably get relief in the knee.
+Usually, you’ll get relief in the kneecap.

 Make sure your hip, pelvis, and knee are stacked in a straight line.